alexjust-data/DataEngineer_dbt_Bootcamp/README.md

 @dbt_assets(manifest=dbt_manifest_path)
-def dbt_learn_dbt_assets(context: AssetExecutionContext, dbt: DbtCliResource):
+def dbtlearn_dbt_assets(context: AssetExecutionContext, dbt: DbtCliResource):
     yield from dbt.cli(["build"], context=context).stream()
 ```

 This code defines a Dagster asset using the `@dbt_assets` decorator, which connects to a DBT project.
-It imports necessary modules and constants, sets up the DBT CLI resource, and specifies a function `dbt_learn_dbt_assets` that runs the DBT build command, streaming the results as it executes.
+It imports necessary modules and constants, sets up the DBT CLI resource, and specifies a function `dbtlearn_dbt_assets` that runs the DBT build command, streaming the results as it executes.
 This allows for integration of DBT assets within a Dagster pipeline.

 **``schedules.py``**